Homefirst Assessor Job at Cornwall Partnership NHS Foundation Trust – Berlin

 The successful applicant will be an NHS employee and may therefore have contact with vulnerable service users.
 During the COVID-19 pandemic, it has been necessary to take significant steps to protect the health and safety of our staff, service users and those attending our sites.
 Unless exempt, we encourage and support staff to be vaccinated as this remains the best line of defence against COVID-19.

-An exciting opportunity has arisen for an enthusiastic, creative and experienced health practitioner to join the Homefirst Team in East Cornwall This position is open to a Occupational Therapist who has experience of working in the community and wishes to develop his/her rehabilitation skills whilst being part of a dynamic, progressive, integrated multi-agency, multi-disciplinary team.
+An exciting opportunity has arisen for an enthusiastic, creative and experienced health practitioner to join the Homefirst Team in Carrick.
+This position is open to a Physiotherapist; Occupational Therapist or registered RGN who has experience of working in the community and wishes to develop his/her rehabilitation skills whilst being part of a dynamic, progressive, integrated multi-agency, multi-disciplinary team.
 The successful applicants will be based at locations across the area- to be agreed at interview.

-The Homefirst Team is part of the integrated community team in East Cornwall which includes registered and non-registered nursing, therapy and administrative staff who work closely with partnership organisations to support the intermediate health needs of our local population.
+The Homefirst Team is part of the integrated community team in Carrick which includes registered and non-registered nursing, therapy and administrative staff who work closely with partnership organisations to support the intermediate health needs of our local population.

 You will be responsible for assessment, planning and implementation of care and assist in the interpretation of information relevant to the patient’s condition/progress, identify problems and needs of patient and set realistic goals.

 You will need to have excellent organisational skills combined with a wide knowledge base and experience of working in older person’s services.